Munster Senior Football Championship: Trophy and medals

+Trophy

-At the end of the Munster final, the winning team is presented with a trophy.
+At the end of the Munster SFC final, the winning team is presented with a trophy.
 The Munster Cup is held by the winning team until the following year's final.
 Traditionally, the presentation is made at a special rostrum in the stand where GAA and political dignitaries and special guests view the match.

 The cup is decorated with ribbons in the colours of the winning team.
 During the game the cup actually has both teams' sets of ribbons attached and the runners-up ribbons are removed before the presentation.
 The winning captain accepts the cup on behalf of his team before giving a short speech.
 Individual members of the winning team then have an opportunity to come to the rostrum to lift the cup.

 The present Munster Cup was first used in 1928, when it was donated by the Munster Council.
 In 2013, there was a debate around naming the cup in honour of a former player or administrator, however, this was rejected.
 In March 2021, the Munster Council deferred a decision to name the trophy, with Michael Hogan and Páidí Ó Sé the two names proposed.

+Medals

-In accordance with GAA rules, the Munster Council awards up to 26 gold medals to the winners of the Munster final.
+In accordance with GAA rules, the Munster Council awards up to 26 gold medals to the winners of the Munster SFC final.

-Sponsorship

-Since 1994, the Munster Championship has been sponsored.
-The sponsor has usually been able to determine the championship's sponsorship name.